-A VITAL GUIDE TO SHIPPING MEDICAL SUPPLIES
+A MAXIMUM FREIGHT GUIDE TO SHIPPING MEDICAL SUPPLIES

 Medical equipment usually requires special handling and care.
 Unlike general goods that can be placed on a pallet, medical supplies are often more fragile in nature.
 It is important that your freight forwarder is familiar with how to pack, load, and transport your specific medical equipment to avoid damage in transit.